-As you begin the process, you need to know which law firm is right for you.
+As you begin the process, you must know which law firm is right for you.
 Are you working with a general attorney who handles any real estate transaction or a real estate attorney with experience buying and selling homes?
 Let’s look at some of the requirements for an eviction attorney and how you can find the best fit for your situation.

-There are many reasons that you might need an eviction attorney.
+There are many reasons why you might need an eviction attorney.
 For example, you may have become delinquent on your rent, or your landlord wants to force you out.
 It is also possible that your landlord has already filed an eviction notice, and he is ready to evict you as soon as you are late on your rent again.

 What is an eviction attorney?

 An eviction attorney is a lawyer who handles the eviction process if you are being evicted from your current property.
 An eviction is when your landlord takes legal action against you for failing to pay your rent.
 This may include court proceedings and the posting of a notice to vacate.
 Landlords have a legal right to evict tenants.
-They can do so after they give the tenant 30 days’ notice of the intent to terminate the lease.
+They can do so after they give the tenant 30 days notice of the intent to terminate the lease.

 If you fail to move out within the time allowed, the landlord can file a suit in court to legally force you out.
 An eviction is one of the most stressful things you can go through.
 It would help if you found a good eviction attorney to ensure that you receive a fair outcome.